4teapo/zed-luau/README.md

             "includeStringLength": true
           },
           "completion": {
               "enabled": true,
-            /// Whether to automatically autocomplete end
+              // Whether to automatically autocomplete end
               "autocompleteEnd": false,
-            /// Automatic imports configuration
+              // Automatic imports configuration
-            "imports": {},
+              "imports": {
-            /// Automatically add parentheses to a function call "addParentheses": true,
-            /// If parentheses are added, include a $0 tabstop after the parentheses "addTabstopAfterParentheses": true,
-            /// If parentheses are added, fill call arguments with parameter names "fillCallArguments": true,
-            /// Whether to show non-function properties when performing a method call with a colon "showPropertiesOnMethodCall": false,
-            /// Enables the experimental fragment autocomplete system for performance improvements "enableFragmentAutocomplete": false
+              // Whether we should suggest automatic imports in completions "enabled": false,
+              // Whether services should be suggested in auto-import "suggestServices": true,
+              // Whether requires should be suggested in auto-import "suggestRequires": true,
+              // The style of the auto-imported require.
+              // "Auto" | "AlwaysRelative" | "AlwaysAbsolute"
+              "requireStyle": "Auto",
+              "stringRequires": {
+                // Whether to use string requires when auto-importing requires (roblox platform only) "enabled": false
               },
+              // Whether services and requires should be separated by an empty line "separateGroupsWithLine": false,
+              // Files that match these globs will not be shown during auto-import "ignoreGlobs": [],
+            },
+            // Automatically add parentheses to a function call "addParentheses": true,
+            // If parentheses are added, include a $0 tabstop after the parentheses "addTabstopAfterParentheses": true,
+            // If parentheses are added, fill call arguments with parameter names "fillCallArguments": true,
+            // Whether to show non-function properties when performing a method call with a colon "showPropertiesOnMethodCall": false,
+            // Enables the experimental fragment autocomplete system for performance improvements "enableFragmentAutocomplete": false
+          },
           "signatureHelp": {
             "enabled": true
           },
           "index": {
-            /// Whether the whole workspace should be indexed.
+            // Whether the whole workspace should be indexed.
 If disabled, only limited support is
             // available for features such as "Find All References" and "Rename" "enabled": true,
-            /// The maximum amount of files that can be indexed "maxFiles": 10000
+            // The maximum amount of files that can be indexed "maxFiles": 10000
           }
         },